olivierodo/pair-with-me/README.md

 ## Story :mortar_board:

-During my career I realized that, an engineer sharing what we learn is a key fundamental.
-It's an exercise that comes naturally with the experience.
+During my career I realized, as engineer we are all learning from someone and resharing what we learned to the others.
-Sometime we share perfectly and feel proud and sometime we might be more clumsy on how we share information.
-But at the end of the day it is another learning curve that we need to go through.
+Sometime we share perfectly and feel proud but sometime we might be might not be right person to share.
-The best reward is when someone refer to you as their mentor without you noticing that you where mentoring them :heart:.
+Teaching is a part of learning curve that everyone need to go through.

-However with the time, i met a lot of people and shared a few different topic then i was able to identified a few key topics that people are constently asking me.
+I personally feels that the best reward is when someone refer to you as their mentor without you noticing that you where mentoring them :heart:.

-Then lately i decided to schedule session of 2 hours every week with one of my team member to do pair programming (the original intention was just for me to not loose track from the code base), but these session are ending up by amazing sharing session that my teamate are craving for.
+Lately I decided to schedule session of 2 hours every week with one of my team member pair with them (the original intention was just for me to not loose track from the code base), but those session are ending up by amazing sharing session that my teamate are craving for.

 This is how the concept is born, **what if i could team up with any one that would be interested by some of my skills ?**

 Let's just try then, if you feel interested by any of my skill and want to learn from me.
 Give a try and [book a session](#book-a-sesssion-tada) :smile:.